-Variations feature provides multi-lingual support for SharePoint 2013 sites.
-It helps us to manage multi-lingual sites by making the same content available to specific language audiences across different sites by maintaining customizable copies of the content from the source variation in each target variation.
-A variation consists of a set of labels (sub-sites: Each site for one variation) that is used to create a set of sites in a site collection.
+Variations feature provides multilingual support for SharePoint 2013 sites.
+It helps us manage multilingual sites by making the same content available to specific language audiences across different sites by maintaining customizable copies of the content from the source variation in each target variation.
+A variation consists of a set of labels (sub-sites: Each site for one variation) used to create a set of sites in a site collection.
 For example, if you want four language variations of your site, you must create four labels, one for each language.

-In Short, Variation is a mechanism how SharePoint handles multi-lingual sites.
-SharePoint takes care of redirecting users to respective language site based on their browser settings.
+In Short, Variation is a mechanism of how SharePoint handles multilingual sites.
+SharePoint takes care of redirecting users to their respective language sites based on their browser settings.

 Configure variation in SharePoint 2013:

-Configuring variations in SharePoint 2013 is quite a easy task, just follow below steps:
+Configuring variations in SharePoint 2013 is quite an easy task.
+Follow the below steps:

 Set variations settings:

 To set up the variation in SharePoint 2013, start with specifying settings for Variations.
 Go to Site Settings >> Site Collection Administration >> Click on “Variations Settings “to set variations settings.
 These settings are self-explanatory: